camunda/camunda-docs/docs/components/tasklist/userguide/using-filters.md

 ## Create new filter

-To create a new filter, click on the option to apply a new filter.
+To create a new filter, click to apply a new filter.
 This action will open a filter dialog.
 In the dialog, you can define various rules based on task attributes.
 The supported attributes are:

 - Assignees and candidate groups